 - Plexiglass separates guests from associates.

-- Capacity is limited in the park.
+- Capacity will be limited in the park to 25 percent.

 - Frequently touched surfaces are disinfected daily and sanitized frequently.